-The Enrichment Programme at Prince’s Mead is very popular and offers a wide range of clubs that the children can participate in.
+The After School Clubs at Prince’s Mead are very popular and offer a wide range of clubs that the children can participate in.
 Fly-fishing, karate, sailing, cookery and outdoor adventures are just a few examples.
-For those younger children who prefer to just chill-out or for older children who would like to complete their homework we also run crèche and prep clubs.
+For those younger children who prefer to just chill-out or for older children who would like to complete their homework we also run Tea Time Club and Prep clubs.

 Children in Years 3 to 6 have the opportunity to develop new skills and hobbies during ‘Carousel’.
 Many different teachers are involved in the implementation of this programme; there is something for everyone – indoor and outdoor activities, IT, Musical, Creative and Academic as well as the inevitable sporting options.
 It is a wonderful opportunity for pupils to see their teachers in a different light and also for the pupils to acquire skills and interests in areas which are not included in the traditional school curriculum.